Cunningham scores a season-high 40 and Pistons win 3rd straight, 119-105 over Timberwolves

 Julius Randle was the only other Minnesota player in double figures with 17 points.

-Timberwolves: A Western Conference finalist last season, they appeared to be heating up with three straight victories late last month.
+A Western Conference finalist last season, the Timberwolves appeared to be heating up with three straight victories late last month.
 They've now lost three in a row to drop back to the .500 mark (17-17).

 Detroit had a five-point lead after the first quarter and extended it to 18 with a 13-0 run to start the second.
 Cunningham had six points and an assist while Thompson made two steals and dunks during that span.
 The Pistons led the rest of the way.